Monday, May 30, 2016

 Augment Discount Appeal with Requests

 When you tell a customer they’re receiving a price discount, they’ll build good will toward your store.
 If you add that the discount isn’t available to every other customer, the good will might be even greater.
 But do be aware that your announcement could make the customer uncomfortable.
 Be consistent and be ready to explain the reason for the discount.
 Otherwise, the customer can get angry, thinking that your store pricing is highly arbitrary or even discriminatory.
-Consumer behavior research studies suggest that for North American consumers, you make the reason either demographic (“A 10% discount to senior citizens”) or marketing-determined (“A 10% discount to first-time purchasers”).
+For North American consumers, make the reason either demographic (“A 10% discount to senior citizens”) or marketing-determined (“A 10% discount to first-time purchasers”).

 For Asian consumers and those identifying with an Asian culture, attributing the discount to good luck can be useful as long as you explain that the luck was earned by some action the shopper took.
 Researchers from Baruch College, University of California-Berkeley, and San Francisco State University surprised people with promotional gifts.
 Those from the United States enjoyed their surprise gifts more than did those from Hong Kong, Singapore, Taiwan, or Vietnam.
 Because the reward appeared to be unearned, the East Asian recipients seemed to feel it produced a menacing imbalance.